JetBrains/kotlin-web-site/docs/reference/returns.md

 Kotlin has three structural jump operators

-* return.
+* `return`.
 By default returns from the nearest enclosing function.
-* break.
+* `break`.
 Terminates the nearest enclosing loop.
-* continue.
+* `continue`.
 Proceeds to the next step of the nearest enclosing loop or to the next branch in the nearest enclosing [when expression]({{ site.baseurl }}/docs/reference/control-flow.html#when-expression)

 ## Break and Continue Labels